alisina75/alisina75.github.io/_pages/about.md

 ---

 ## About Me
-I am Alisina Bayati, a Ph.D. student in Mechanical Science and Engineering at the University of Illinois at Urbana-Champaign, with a keen interest in dynamical systems modeling, control, and optimization.
-My journey spans from Sharif University of Technology in Mechanical Engineering to furthering my education with a Master of Science in Mathematics, embodying my passion for applying mathematical principles to engineering challenges.
-Please find my CV [here](https://alisina75.github.io/files/CV.pdf).
+I am Alisina Bayati, a passionate Ph.D. student in Mechanical Science and Engineering at the University of Illinois at Urbana-Champaign, deeply engaged in the exploration of dynamical systems modeling, control, and optimization.
+My academic journey, beginning with a Bachelor’s in Mechanical Engineering at Sharif University of Technology and advancing through a Master of Science in Mathematics, reflects my dedication to leveraging mathematical principles for engineering innovations.
+For a detailed view of my work and projects, please find my CV [here](https://alisina75.github.io/files/CV.pdf) and a brief overview of my projects [here](https://alisina75.github.io/projects/).